 Choosing a cruise destination is one of the hardest decisions when planning your trip.
 You can access every continent and a huge number of countries on a cruise – even reaching spectacular sights that aren’t accessible via other modes of transport.
 The weather and when you plan on travelling will affect where you go, so consider this alongside the sights you want to see.
 The activities you enjoy will also play a major role.
 If you love exploring new cities and soaking up gorgeous beaches, a Mediterranean cruise is ideal.
 Whereas if you want to witness majestic natural formations and landscapes, then cruising around the Norwegian fjords is a dream trip.

-The people you’re travelling with will affect this decision.
-If you’re going as a family, you’ll want to find a cruise line that specialises in child-friendly activities.
+The people you’re traveling with will affect this decision.
+If you’re going as a family, you’ll want to find a cruise line that specializes in child-friendly activities.
 You’ll find plenty of options and some ships even have their own water parks!
 However, if you’re going for a romantic getaway, you might not want children running amok, so look for a liner that offers luxury packages like adults-only restaurants and indulgent spas.

 Duration and time of travel